brendt/stitcher.io/src/content/blog/2024-07-29-fixing-lazy-loading.md

 $book = Book::query()->with('author')->find($id);
 ```

 This is no different from what Laravel does by the way: it also doesn't load relations up front unless you specifically tell the framework to do so (this mechanism is called "eager loading").
 However, Tempest goes one step further.
-If you happen to access a relation that's not loaded, Tempest won't load it for you bahind the scenes.
+If you happen to access a relation that's not loaded, Tempest won't load it for you behind the scenes.
 Instead, it will throw an error:

 ```php
 $book = Book::find($id);